 This ignore list applies to all agents in the job and extends default IgnoreList.
 Global IgnoreList can be used to ‘cancel’ some entries from default IgnoreList (see section “Whilelisting” below)

-- Agents will report different number of files though show status ‘Synced’
+Based on their IgnoreList file differences, agents will report a different number of files though show status ‘Synced’.

 Ignoring files and folders